Respirator: Summary of modern respirators

 Types of respirators by physical form.
-Click to enlarge.

 All respirators have some type of facepiece held to the wearer's head with straps, a cloth harness, or some other method.
 Facepieces come in many different styles and sizes to accommodate all types of face shapes.

 A full facepiece covers the mouth, nose and eyes and if sealed, is sealed round the perimeter of the face.
 Unsealed versions may be used when air is supplied at a rate which prevents ambient gas from reaching the nose or mouth during inhalation.

 Respirators can have half-face forms that cover the bottom half of the face including the nose and mouth, and full-face forms that cover the entire face.
 Half-face respirators are only effective in environments where the contaminants are not toxic to the eyes or facial area.

 An escape respirator may have no component that would normally be described as a mask, and may use a bite-grip mouthpiece and nose clip instead.
 Alternatively, an escape respirator could be a time-limited self-contained breathing apparatus.

 For hazardous environments, like confined spaces, atmosphere-supplying respirators, like SCBAs, should be used.

 A wide range of industries use respirators including healthcare & pharmaceuticals, defense & public safety services (defense, firefighting & law enforcement), oil and gas industries, manufacturing (automotive, chemical, metal fabrication, food and beverage, wood working, paper and pulp), mining, construction, agriculture and forestry, cement production, power generation, painting, shipbuilding, and the textile industry.

 Respirators require user training in order to provide proper protection.

 Use

 User seal check

 Multiple people doing positive pressure user seal checks.

 Each time a wearer dons a respirator, they must perform a seal check to be sure that they have an airtight seal to the face so that air does not leak around the edges of the respirator.
 (PAPR respirators may not require this because they don't necessarily seal to the face.)
-This check is different than the periodic fit test that is performed using testing equipment.
+This check is different from the periodic fit test that is performed using testing equipment.
 Filtering facepiece respirators are typically checked by cupping the hands over the facepiece while exhaling (positive pressure check) or inhaling (negative pressure check) and observing any air leakage around the facepiece.
 Elastomeric respirators are checked in a similar manner, except the wearer blocks the airways through the inlet valves (negative pressure check) or exhalation valves (positive pressure check) while observing the flexing of the respirator or air leakage.
 Manufacturers have different methods for performing seal checks and wearers should consult the specific instructions for the model of respirator they are wearing.
 Some models of respirators or filter cartridges have special buttons or other mechanisms built into them to facilitate seal checks.